BYalini/project_fundamentals_of_data_analysis/README.md

 Therefore the linear relationship found between power and speed using sklearn was given by the formula <br/>
 <code> power = 4.92 x speed - 13.90 </code>

 This was the exact same relationship found using Numpy ployfit function.
-This is not surprising since both functions the coefficents of the linear model by minimising the residual sum of squares. <br/>
+This is not surprising since both functions find the coefficents of the linear model by minimising the residual sum of squares. <br/>

 The <code> model.score(x,y) </code> showed the R-square of the model is 0.73 which is reasonably high R-square value.
 However Linear Regression assumes a linear relationhip between the target (y) and predictor (x) variable.
-The chart clearly shows this holds true only for Speed values between roughly 7 and 21. <br/>
+The chart below clearly shows this holds true only for Speed values between roughly 7 and 21. <br/>

 For example, using the formula for linear regression implies when the speed is Zero power production is -13.90.
-This is clearly wrong since power production is bound 0 (min value). <br/>
+This is obviously wrong since power production is zero bound (minimum value). <br/>
 <img src="Linear Model Scikit Learn.png" alt="Linear Model Scikit Learn plot" width="50%"><br/>

 To illustrate the non-linear relationhip between speed and power, I plotted the actual power production against the predicted power production values.
 This scattor plot clearly demonstrated the model prediction is not reliable for predicted pwoer values less than 20 or predicted power values more than 90.
 This is because the linear relationship speed and power breaksdown when the speed is less than 7 or speed is over 21.<br/>